panoply/esthetic/docs/src/docs/usage/cli.md

 # CLI

 Æsthetic provides basic CLI support via the `esthetic` command and assumes configuration is defined within a projects `package.json` file via an `esthetic` key property.
-CLI usage requires a path/pattern match be passed and will resolve files for from the location provided. Æsthetic will print formatted code to **stdout** and requires an `-f` or `--format` flag for file overwrites.
+CLI usage requires a path/pattern match be passed and will resolve files from the location provided.
+By default, Æsthetic will print formatted code to **stdout** and requires an `-f` or `--format` flag for file overwrites.

-> The `-` or `--format` flag will overwrite files matching the path pattern provided.
-If you'd like to have Æsthetic output files to a different location then use the `-o` or `--output` flag.
+> The `-f` (or `--format`) flag will overwrite files matching the path pattern passed from command line.
+If you'd like to have Æsthetic output files to a different location then use the `-o` (or `--output`) flag.

 # Configuration Files